2. Setting up Git

 git config --global core.safecrlf warn

 The --global option sets the default Git settings used in repositories on your computer.
-However, these values can be overridden per repository—just run the needed git config without the --global option while being in the repository you want to adjust.
+However, these values can be overridden per repository.
+Just run the needed git config without the --global option while you're in the repository you want to adjust.

 Task